-What do you recall when you hear the Netherlands?
+What do you recall when you hear of the Netherlands?
 The land of tulips and canals provides unique educational opportunities as well.
 It has made a name for its liberal sense of ethos.
 The foreign students experience a flexible and diverse study atmosphere.
 If you are considering the Netherlands to continue your education, you might need a Netherlands Student Visa.
-In this blog, we will explain if you need a Netherlands Student Visa or not, requirements, application, fees, validity, FAQs, etc.
+In this blog, we will explain if you need a Netherlands Student Visa or not, the requirements, application, fees, validity, FAQs, etc.

 Eligibility for Netherlands Student Visa